Advanced Language Options

 India is the home to hundreds of languages, among which Hindi, Urdu and Bengali are the most widely known tongue of South Asia.
 A command of a South Asian language enables you to have direct contact with people who did not have access to a good English education, as well as with the multifaceted written and oral cultures of the region, of which only small parts are available in English translation.
-You will be able to reach out to people at a more grassroots level, to read documents of local interest and to access fascinating literature and cultural discourse.
+You will be able to reach out to people at a more grassroots level, to read documents of regional interest and to access fascinating literature and cultural discourse.
 A sound command of local languages is imperative for the proper understanding of modern media, especially cinema and television.

 Hindi (that is, elementary Hindi) runs for the first two terms of the year with five contact hours each week and covers the entire grammar and basic vocabulary through Snell and Weightman's Teach Yourself Complete Hindi and other materials.
 Most other courses operate through reading, discussing and writing about a select range of literary texts.
-These classes are held twice a week and consist of translating into English and interpreting the texts.
+These classes are held twice a week for three terms and consist of translating into English and discussing the texts.
 Along with a close reading and translation of the texts, their socio-cultural context is also presented and sessions normally include a discussion of some earlier passage in the target language.
 Students will normally be given a vocabulary and should prepare their texts with the help of dictionaries and other resources in advance.
 They will sometimes have to present short essays about various topics related to the texts.
 The course usually presents a 5-10 hour weekly workload including both class time and outside-class preparation through each of the three terms.
 Hindi is an intensive course running for only two terms so the workload during these terms is proportionately higher.

 The texts read in the non-elementary classes vary each term but they include short stories for the modern options and poetry for the Old Hindi option from both classic and lesser known authors.
 More accessible texts are read in Michaelmas term and more specialised classes are held later.

 For more information, visit